LanguageXange/FetchAPI/README.md

 ## View Live Demo at https://languagexange.github.io/FetchAPI/

 ### Learning notes:
-- Use Fetch instead of XMLHTTPRequest
+- Use Fetch instead of XMLHttpRequest
 - Create a search bar to filter the movie title
 - Understand the difference between source code and DOM (You'll notice that many tags are created in script.js rather than in html)